Computer Science Undergraduate Course Staff Positions

 Apply Online

-ALL students interested in a course staff position with Computer Science need to complete an online application even if they have worked as a member of our Course Staff before, even just the semester before now.
+ALL students interested in a course staff position with Computer Science need to complete an online application even if they have worked as a member of our Course Staff before.

 Course Staff Application Link